blobostuff/rnd/trou-du-cul.md

 #### Detailed rules

 A game of "Trou du cul" is divided in many rounds.
-On each round, players follow the "players order" to play their turns.
+On each round, players follow the *players order* to play their turns.

 ##### Rounds